awslabs/stable-diffusion-aws-extension/README.md

-# Stable Diffusion AWS Extension
+# AWS Extension for Stable Diffusion
 This is a WebUI extension to help user migrate existing workload (inference, train, ckpt merge etc.) from local server or standalone server to AWS Cloud.

 ## How to get started: